Uckermark/argparse/README.md

     // Implement the 'run' method to define the main logic of your tool. mutating public func run() throws {
-        // Your code to process the command-line arguments and flags goes here.
+        // Your code to process the command-line arguments and flags goes here. if arg1 == arg2 {
+            throw ArgParseError.externalError("Validation failed") // use .externalError to show help if validation failed }
+    }

+    // Optional: Validate the parsed arguments by your own criteria
+    // This will be executed before 'run' func validate throws {
+        // Validate command-line arguments
     }
 }
 MyCommandLineTool.main()